 The difficulty lies in creating test suites that fake novice system usage.
 Genetic algorithms have been proposed to solve this problem.
 Beginner paths through the system are not random paths.
 First, a Beginner will learn over time and usually won’t make the same mistakes continually and secondly, a beginner is following a plan and possibly has some system or domain knowledge.

 In the case of GUI testing, the method works as above - Each gene is basically a list of random integer values of some fixed length.
 Each of these genes signifies a path through the GUI.
-For example, for a given tree of widgets, the first value in the gene (which will be called as an allele) would select the widget to activate on, the following alleles would then fill in input to the widget liable on the number of possible inputs to the widget (for example: a pull down list box would have one input; the selected list value).
-The success of the genes is scored by a criterion that rewards the best ‘novice’ behavior.
+For example, for a given tree of widgets, the first value in the gene (which will be called an allele) would select the widget to activate on, the following alleles would then fill in input to the widget liable on the number of possible inputs to the widget (for example a pull-down list box would have one input; the selected list value).
+The success of the genes is scored by a criterion that rewards the best ‘novice’ behaviour.

-There are many estimated kinks where AI powered test automation needs to be worked out.
-Here is a list of challenges and problems which you can face while implementing AI-powered test methodologies,
+There are many estimated kinks where AI-powered test automation needs to be worked out by the software testing company.
+Here is a list of challenges and problems which you can face while implementing AI in test automation,

 • It is difficult to identify every algorithm and perfecting them.

-• You need extra ordinary amount of data to train a bot to perform test automation.
+• You need an extraordinary amount of data to train a bot to perform test automation.

 • You can only anticipate how your bot will behave from the high volume input data.

-• Bots tend to repeat tasks even when the data feed are new.
+• Bots tend to repeat tasks even when the data feed is new.

-• You will always need to train your bot and update their algorithms.
-It is a never ending process indeed.
+• You will always need to train your bot and update its algorithms.
+It is a never-ending process indeed.

-There are also one or two AI techniques which can be used in software testing.
+There are also one or two techniques that can be used in AI & ML Testing.